 Zero is content that contains no mention of your product, while a level three content stars your product.

-Now, we’ll cover three concrete methods for getting started:
+Now, I’ll cover three concrete methods for getting started:

 Many content marketers begin their journey with keyword research.